Sirneij/trans-bench/README.md

 22. **`config.json`:** The system's configurations including setting database credentials and specifying the systems to cover can be found here.

-23. **`generate_db.py`:** Graph Database Generator

-- **Role:** It generates synthetic graph databases of specified sizes and types, which serve as input for the experiments.
+23. **`generate_db.py`:** It generates synthetic graph databases of specified sizes and types, which serve as input for the experiments.
-- **Designation:** Provides the necessary input data for evaluating the performance of transitive closure rules across different graph structures.

-24. **`generate_plot_table.py`:** Plot Generation Script

-- **Role:** Generates LaTeX files for creating plots and tables that visually represent the performance data collected from rule systems.
+24. **`generate_plot_table.py`:** Generates LaTeX files for creating plots and tables that visually represent the performance data collected from rule systems.
-- **Designation:** Facilitates the visualization of experiment outcomes, allowing for a graphical and tabular comparison of execution times across different rule systems, graph types, and rule modes.

 25. **`requirements.txt`:** Contains all the Python packages which should be installed to run the entire system smoothly.
-There are some development dependencies that are not required.
+Some development dependencies are not required.

-26. **`transitive.py`:** Central Experiment Orchestrator

-- **Role:** Manages the entire lifecycle of transitive closure rule evaluation experiments across various logic programming environments.
+26. **`transitive.py`:** Manages the entire lifecycle of transitive closure rule evaluation experiments across various logic programming environments.
-- **Designation:** Acts as the main entry point for initiating experiments, orchestrating the data generation, execution of analysis scripts, and the aggregation and visualization of results.

 ## Running locally

-Clone this repository into any directory of choice (it is assumed you have `git` installed) and change directory into `trans-bench`, the repository's name:
+Clone this repository into any directory of choice (it is assumed you have `git` installed) and change the directory into `trans-bench`, the repository's name:

 ```sh
 git clone https://github.com/Sirneij/trans-bench.git && cd trans-bench
 ```

 To run locally, you need to ensure the concerned systems are properly installed and set up.
+XSB and Souffle must be added to your system's PATH with `xsb` and `souffle` aliases.
+To have the PDF versions of the generated LaTeX charts, ensure you have LaTeX distributions (supports `xelatex`, `pdflatex`, or `lualatex`) installed.
+Else, you have to manually run the generated files to see the charts.

 ### Step 1: Set up systems